yandex-cloud/docs/en/query/api/index.md

-# How to work with the HTTP API
+# How to work with the {{ yq-full-name }} HTTP API

+You can use the {{ yq-short-name }} HTTP API to perform one-time operations and automate routine actions, such as making requests to data from scripts or programs on a schedule.

+The {{ yq-short-name }} HTTP API [methods](methods/index.md) let you create and make requests to data, get request execution statuses and results, and stop requests.
+To make API requests, you need to [authenticate](auth.md).

-Below are common approaches to working with the {{ yq-full-name }} HTTP API:
+Below are common approaches to working with the {{ yq-short-name }} HTTP API:

 * [Headers](#headers)
 * [Errors](#errors)